-- party aggrieved by the findings and decision under § 300.514(b), has the right to bring a civil action with respect to the due process complaint notice requesting a due process hearing under § 300.507 or §§300.530 through 300.532.
-The action may be brought in any State court of competent jurisdiction or in a district court of the United States without regard to the amount in controversy. - (b) Time limitation.
+- brought in any State court of competent jurisdiction or in a district court of the United States without regard to the amount in controversy. - (b) Time limitation.
 The party bringing the action shall have 90 days from the date of the decision of the hearing officer or, if applicable, the decision of the State review official, to file a civil action, or, if the State has an explicit time limitation for bringing civil actions under Part B of the Act, in the time allowed by that State law. - (c) Additional requirements.
-In any action brought under paragraph (a) of this section, the court- - (1) Receives the records of the administrative proceedings; - Hears additional evidence at the request of a party; and - (3) Basing its decision on the preponderance of the evidence, grants the relief that the court determines to be appropriate. - (d) Jurisdiction of district courts.
+In any action brought under paragraph (a) of this section, the court- - (1) Receives the records of the administrative proceedings; - (2) Hears additional evidence at the request of a party; and - (3) Basing its decision on the preponderance of the evidence, grants the relief that the court determines to be appropriate. - (d) Jurisdiction of district courts.
 The district courts of the United States have jurisdiction of actions brought under section 615 of the Act without regard to the amount in controversy. - (e) Rule of construction.
-Nothing in this part restricts or limits the rights, procedures, and remedies available under the Constitution, the Americans with Disabilities Act of 1990, title V of the Rehabilitation Act of 1973, or other Federal laws protecting the rights of children with disabilities, except that before the filing of a civil action under these laws seeking relief that is also available under
+Nothing in this part restricts or limits the rights, procedures, and remedies available under the Constitution, the Americans with Disabilities Act of 1990, title V of the Rehabilitation Act of 1973, or other Federal laws protecting the rights of children with disabilities, except that before the filing of a civil action under these laws seeking relief that is also available under section 615 of the Act, the procedures under §§ 300.507 and 300.514 must be exhausted to the same extent as would be required had the action been brought under section 615 of the Act.

-- (24) Civil action. - (a) Any party aggrieved by the decision of a hearing officer in an IDEA matter has the right to bring a civil action in a state or federal district court pursuant to 20 USC Sec.
+- (a) Any party aggrieved by the decision of a hearing officer in an IDEA matter has the right to bring a civil action in a state or federal district court pursuant to 20 USC Sec.
 1415(i) and 34 CFR Sec.
 300.516.
 Any civil action must be filed within 30 days of the receipt of the hearing officer's decision by the appealing party. - (b) A party aggrieved by the decision of a hearing officer in a matter relating solely to the identification, evaluation, or educational placement of or services to a child who needs or may need gifted services may bring a civil action in a state court of appropriate jurisdiction within 30 days of receipt of the hearing officer's decision by the appealing party.